onflow/flow/agendas/2024/sprint-kickoff/2024-11-29-Flow-Sprint-Kickoff.md

 - Bring liquidity and and kick start ecosystem effects

 **Done last sprint**
-* Hyperlane cbBTC bridge tested and live for mainnet but not yet announced.
-Can do so after domain name for bridge URL is live
+* Hyperlane cbBTC bridge tested and live for mainnet but not yet announced

 **This sprint**
-* Create cbBTC bridge DNS and announce
 * Validate KittyPunch update unblocked once EVM GW local state index is released
 * Start onboarding Paradex and Layerzero when they are ready